 Dominant share of euro-denominated debt is evident in the currency structure projections, experiencing moderate increase in the medium term as a result of the commitment of the Ministry of Finance for the new external borrowing to be denominated in euros.
 Thereby, in the period 2022-2026, share of euro-denominated debt in the total general government debt portfolio denominated in foreign currency is significantly below the minimum threshold.
-However, in the first half of 2020, IMF loan under the Rapid Financing Instrument in conditions of crisis is denominated in SDR and, accordingly, share of euro in the total portfolio denominated in foreign currency slightly dropped.
-In addition, share of other currencies refers to loans denominated in US dollars, Japanese yen and SDR for credit lines concluded mainly in the past, being amortized in the period which the projections refers to.
+However, in the first half of 2020, IMF loan under the Rapid Financing Instrument in conditions of crisis is denominated in SDR and, accordingly, share of euro in the total portfolio denominated in US dollars, Japanese yen and SDR for credit lines concluded mainly in the past, being amortized in the period which the projections refers to.